stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

-years of memory and dreaming, is your terraced wonder of elusive sunsets; and to find that marble parapet with curious urns and carven rail, and descend at last those endless balustraded steps to the city of broad squares and prismatic fountains, you need only to turn back to the thoughts and visions of your wistful boyhood.
+years of memory and dreaming, is your terraced wonder of elusive sunsets; and to find that marble parapet with curious urns and carven rail, and descend at last those endless balustraded steps to the city of broad squares and prismatic fountains, you need only to turn back to the thoughts and visions of your wistful boyhood."_

-   "Look! through that window shine the stars of eternal night.
+_"Look! through that window shine the stars of eternal night.
 Even now they are shining above the scenes you have known and cherished, drinking of their charm that they may shine more lovely over the gardens of dream.
 There is Antares--he is winking at this moment over the roofs of Tremont Street, and you could see him from your window on Beacon